kritika-srivastava/Sixth-Semester-Labs/Control Engineering Lab/README.md

 |   06|To study the digital control system design of P, PI, PID Controller.        |
 |     07  | To study the Open-loop response of a process.      |
 |   08| To study and plot the  characteristics of voltage sensitive bridge by using AC supply.        |

+#
+Feel free to 🌟 this repository if you find it helpful.